NotJustAnna/Lin/README.md

-# Lin
+# Lin (Archived)

+**This project is currently archived.**

 An attempt to create a parser and interpreter for a language which resembles a lot Kotlin but borrow elements from JavaScript... and Rust.

 Lin will never fully parse Kotlin, but hit really closes to home.